Considering a 6 month round the world trip soon? We’ve been there!

 We have exactly two surviving souvenirs from our first year: a carved elephant from Thailand and a vase from Nicaragua.

 Were they impractical to carry?
 Yes.
 But we deeply cherish them both.

 Say yes more than no.

-Just a couple of months into our 6 month round the world trip, we went to Krka National Park in Croatia.
+Just a couple of months into our 6 month round the world trip, we visited Krka National Park in Croatia.

 At the time, you could swim in the waterfalls there–but we were tired from a long day of travels and didn’t like the idea of riding the bus back to Split damp, so we passed.

-Fast forward five years, and you can no longer swim in the falls.
+Fast forward several years, and you can no longer swim in the falls.